A Constraint on Dark Matter Self-Interaction from Combined Strong Lensing and Stellar Kinematics in MACS J0138-2155: Discussion

-Our results, however, disagree significantly with the earlier model in \citet{Rodney.Brammer.ea2021}, which gave $|\mu|$ of observed images roughly 3-5x lower than ours. \citet{Acebron.Bergamini.ea2025} similarly noted that their predicted magnifications strongly disagree with previously reported lens models in \cite{Rodney.Brammer.ea2021,Newman.Belli.ea2018}.
+Our results, however, disagree significantly with the earlier model in \citet{Rodney.Brammer.ea2021}, which gave $|\mu|$ of observed images roughly 3-5x lower than ours, and a significantly longer time-delay. \citet{Acebron.Bergamini.ea2025} similarly noted that their predicted magnifications strongly disagree with previously reported lens models in \cite{Rodney.Brammer.ea2021,Newman.Belli.ea2018}.
 We do not consider this problematic, as we believe our mass model to be higher quality than that in \cite{Rodney.Brammer.ea2021}, which predicted an unreasonably large ellipticity for the overall halo and a BCG more massive than the overall halo.
 Intriguingly, our results in this work also imply a very different time-delay baseline from \cite{Rodney.Brammer.ea2021}, which predicted a roughly 20-year delay between the observed images of SN Requiem and the next predicted image, placing the recurrence in the mid-2030s.
 Our model yields a much lower delay of roughly $\sim$12 years, in which case SN Requiem would be seen again in the next few years, likely before 2030 (see Table~\ref{tab:time-delays}).
-Unfortunately, we are unable to compare these predictions to the newer models in \cite{Acebron.Bergamini.ea2025, Ertl.Suyu.ea2025}, which did not report forecasted time delays.
+Our time-delay prediction is broadly consistent with the meta-analysis in \citet{Suyu.Acebron.ea2025}, which predicts SN Requiem will appear in $\sim$April-December 2026 for $H_0=73$ km s$^{-1}$ Mpc$^{-1}$, or $\sim$March-November 2027 for $H_0=67$ km s$^{-1}$ kpc$^{-1}$.

 We stress that our group has independently measured the Faber-Jackson relation of the members of \MACSJ\,\cite{Flowers.ODonnell.ea2025}, chosen cluster members to include in the SL mass model, identified multiply imaged features to use as constraints, and uses an entirely different modeling code and parametrized mass model from other work on \MACSJ.
 While agreement between our predicted magnifications and those in \cite{Acebron.Bergamini.ea2025,Ertl.Suyu.ea2025} does not exclude systematic effects distorting the true magnifications, it is encouraging that these models agree with ours despite substantial differences in approach. \citet{Acebron.Bergamini.ea2025} suggests that the discrepancy between their reported magnifications and earlier work could be partly explained by the inclusion of newly identified sources at different redshift.
 However, this is unlikely to be true, as our model agrees with theirs despite not using the newly discovered sources.
 Lens modeling choices still have a large effect on predicted magnifications near the critical curves: our model agrees more closely with \citet{Acebron.Bergamini.ea2025} (which similarly used one cluster halo and an external shear) than it does with \citet{Ertl.Suyu.ea2025} (which used two halos to describe the cluster DM, and no external shear).